lulab/training/favorites/README.md

-#
+# Favorites
-Upload Dir

 ---

-Let's contribute together!
-Please share your nice code here, thanks.
+Favorite scripts and code will be selected and added here.

 -- Lu Lab